 Thank you to our Platinum Sponsor:

-San Francisco Citywide Revival
+The History of the San Francisco Citywide Revival

-The idea to bring the messages of Faith and community health together at the annual Revival at Cornerstone Missionary Baptist Church arose from the outreach and educational efforts of June R. Wallace about organ and tissue donation in and around Bayview/Hunter’s Point.
+The idea to join the message of faith and community health together at Cornerstone Missionary Baptist Church arose from the outreach and educational efforts of Donor Network West community development liaison, June R. Wallace in 2004.

 The information about organ and tissue donation was not embraced at first.
 However, over time, acceptance grew thanks to June’s passion and her ability to show how health issues like diabetes, obesity and cardiac hypertension often lead to organ failure.
 June also engaged pastors and ministers with messages that touched on overall health, which then led to discussions about organ failure and the need for transplants.

 Support for the cause also grew from the fact that many in the congregation suffered from end-stage organ disease and were placed on the transplant waiting list – a fact that brought the message home through member’s testimonies.
 Another turning point came from the presentation of people who had received a transplant and were given another chance at life because of a donor’s gift of life.

 A major turning point came when Pastor Robert Lucas himself stepped up and registered as an organ and tissue donor, signaling acceptance from faith leaders that donation is truly one of the most noble acts of kindness, and something that all of us can – and should – do.